What is Regenerative Agriculture?

 Adaptive Grazing as a Regenerative Tool

 Adaptive grazing is more than just traditional rotational grazing.
-Often, ranchers move their cattle once or more each day.
+Often, regenerative ranchers move their cattle once or more each day.
 However, there is no set schedule.
 The key attribute of adaptive grazing is actively managing rest and recovery periods based on season and soil moisture conditions.

 Regenerative ranchers make grazing management decisions for each pasture or paddock based on: